Finding a Top Financial Advisor Firm in Los Angeles, California

 Aspirant’s advisors boast a slew of certifications.
-The firm has the most certified financial planners of any firm on this list, with 34.
+The firm has the most certified financial planners of any firm on this list, with 33.
 It also has nine chartered financial analysts (CFAs), eight certified public accountants (CPAs), five certified investment management analysts (CIMAs), two chartered alternative investment analysts (CAIAs), one certified divorce financial analyst (CDFA), one certified private wealth advisor (CPWA) and one accredited estate planner (AEP).

 In 2017, Barron’s ranked the firm as one of the top 10 independent registered investment advisor firms.